mattermost/docs/source/help/settings/account-settings.rst

 Sidebar
 --------

-The channel sidebar features custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.
+The channel sidebar includes `enhanced sidebar features <https://docs.mattermost.com/help/getting-started/organizing-your-sidebar>`__, including custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.

 The following sidebar settings apply to your current sidebar only: